-Modeling the non-monetary societal burden of Tick-borne diseases for cattle: A case study of East Coast Fever in the traditional cattle-keeping households of Namwala District of Zambia
+Modeling the Non-Monetary Societal Burden of Tick-Borne Diseases for Cattle: A Case Study of East Coast Fever in the Traditional Cattle-Keeping Households of Namwala District of Zambia.

-• Chisoni Mumba University of Zambia https://orcid.org/0000-0002-4662-0876
+• Chisoni Mumba Department of Disease Control, School of Veterinary Medicine, The University of Zambia, Lusaka, Zambia https://orcid.org/0000-0002-4662-0876

-• Katendi Changula The University of Zambia
+• Katendi Changula Department of Paraclinical Studies, School of Veterinary Medicine, The University of Zambia, Lusaka, Zambia

 • Simbarashe Chitanga Department of Pathobiology, School of Veterinary Medicine, University of Namibia, Windhoek, Namibia